Start automatic classification

 Start the classification process for one or more columns from a Table, Schema, or Database asset

-1. Go to the Table, Schema, or Database asset.
+1. Open the Table, Schema, or Database asset you want to classify.

 2. Click ActionsClassify.